CMS-Enterprise/easi-app/docs/adr/0039-implement-user-tables.md

 We should implement user account references for all the places that a user besides the currently logged in user account is referenced.
 By doing so, we will ensure that we have a user account referenced in the database for all referenced users.
 This should give us confidence that every user referenced in the application has a user account.

 It would be ideal to create a reference of the user that is being added and replace the reference with a foreign key to the user table.
 A first pass alternative would be to create an account for every referenced user.
 We could then take more time to switch out the logic to reference a user.

+As noted previously, we will handle the simpler cases of EUAIDs first, and later approach places that a users full name is referenced.

 #### Areas that add Users
 1. System Intake